-Download your free preaching calendar and sit down with your team, or just yourself, and think through all 52 weekends of 2019.
+Download a preaching calendar and sit down with your team, or just yourself, and think through all 52 weekends of 2019.
 Figure out the best way to communicate for the most impact throughout the year.

-I have provided my 2018 one-page preaching calendar so you can see the way we layout our year, but this is merely an example.
+I have provided a one-page preaching calendar template I use so you can see the way we layout our year, but this is merely an example.
 Use your preaching calendar, however, meets the needs of your church best.
 You will find all the major holidays and events that affect Sundays.
 We’ve also broken up the year into a few different segments where the year has natural breaks.
 These are great times to start a new series.
 I encourage you to use this document and create more “breaks” of your own each time you start or stop a new series.
 Plan 2 or 3 big outreach series, plan a vision series, plan a money series, plan 2 spiritual disciplines series.
 The Holy Spirit can still inspire and guide your sermons; planning has never offended Him.
-Get ahead and enjoy your Saturdays in 2019.
+Get ahead and enjoy your Saturdays.

 Be sure to read, “5 Ways To Get The Most Out Of A Yearly Preaching Calendar” to get the maximum impact for your church.